harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-azure.md

 1. Choose an AutoStopping Proxy load balancer from the **Specify AutoStopping Proxy** dropdown list to set up access.
 Go to [Create an AutoStopping Proxy for Azure](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-azure-autoproxy-lb.md) to create an AutoStopping load balancer.
 2. Toggle SSH or RDP to specify the listening ports.
-The port number is autopopulated based on the security group.
+The port number is autopopulated.
 3. Specify all the TCP ports your application is listening.
 Ensure that these ports are open and accessible.
 4. Click **Next**.